V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/jackpot.md

     You can also configure your device in STA mode, http://fluid.local, if you have a strong signal to your home WiFi network.
 This will get your board connected to your local network, meaning you will be connected to the Jackpot and the internet at the same time.
 This is advanced and not recommended unless you are very confident in your networking setup.
 It is not recommended to use STA mode until you are familiar with how the firmware and your machine work as it is very difficult to support and troubleshoot network issues.
 Please stick to AP mode until everything is stable with your workflow.

 #### Other Control Options

 The Jackpot Control board can use most any control software that supports GRBL such as CNC.js or Lightburn, although most people will likely use the built in WebUI's wireless connection.

-    The default is to use the Jackpot with a direct wifi connection to a device with a web browser.
+ * The default is to use the Jackpot with a direct wifi connection to a device with a web browser.
+ * You can use STA mode if you have a good signal to your home wifi network
+ * For either of the previous two options you can add a bluetooth joypad (or keyboard if your device does not have one) to your device if you prefer some buttons.
+Button mapping is built in to the WebUI.
+ * You can add a hardwired always connected pendant for the basics, moving, starting a file, resuming.
+This would be a "FluidNC CYD pendant" or M5 Pendant
+ * You can also use a USB Direct connection to a computer to use one of the many GCode senders available that supports GRBL such as CNC.js or Lightburn.
+Or even switch to GRBLHal to use Gsender.

 ### Tests